Gregory Kelemen Found Dead After Allegedly Beating, Killing Daughter With Baseball Bat, Seriously Injuring Wife In Voorhees

-Police say he died from a self-inflicted gunshot wound.Delaware County Wawa Sells $1 Million Scratch-Off Lottery Ticket
+Police say he died from a self-inflicted gunshot wound.By Plane Or Train, Philadelphia Travelers Head Out Before The Thanksgiving Holiday

+But police say his attack on his daughter and wife happened about a mile away at the alleged killer’s home, all of it stunning neighbors.

+“I couldn’t sleep at all last night,” neighbor Kara Morley said.
+“I was up all night.”

 Police are at Robin Hill Apartments for a deceased person investigation @CBSPhilly pic.twitter.com/KzgbPkdh0D